 Kyle’s practice focuses on complex litigation in predominantly antitrust, financial services, and consumer protection matters.
-Kyle has represented clients at every stage of litigation, including trial and appellate court work at both the state and federal level.
-Kyle has a wide range of experience briefing and arguing dispositive motions, taking and defending fact and expert witness depositions, and serving on trial teams.
-Kyle’s focus on anticompetitive conduct has led him to represent a diverse group of clients including biotechnology firms, app developers, healthcare insurers, venture capital firms, and others.
+Kyle has represented clients at every stage of litigation, including multiple jury and bench trials and appellate court work at both the state and federal level.
+Kyle’s focus on anticompetitive conduct has led him to represent a diverse group of clients including biotechnology firms, app developers, health insurers, venture capital firms, and others.
 Kyle also has a robust public entity practice in which he regularly serves as special outside counsel to state and local governments.
 In his cases, clients and classes he represents have obtained more than $200 million in settlements.

 Kyle is licensed to practice before the state courts of California and the District of Columbia, as well as the federal court of Puerto Rico.
-He has been recognized as a Rising Star in Antitrust Litigation by both California Super Lawyers and the National Law Journal, and was recognized by his peers as “One to Watch” in the field of antitrust for 2024.
+He has been recognized for multiple years as a Rising Star in Antitrust Litigation by both California Super Lawyers and the National Law Journal, and was recognized by his peers as “One to Watch” in the field of antitrust for 2024.
 He was also personally appointed as liaison counsel in In Re Pork Antitrust Litigation.